nselby/nselby.github.io/_posts/2015-03-07-Making-Police-Data-Open:-Use-of-Force-and-Complaints-in-Context.md

 <p>The second highest numbers of complaints of rudeness and hostility were leveled against officers on IPD's Eastern District late shift.
 But 65% of those complaints were made by black people.</p>

- <p class="marginnote">This is a test of block quoted text.
-It is supposed to align right and act like a margin note.</p>
+ <span class="sidenote">This is a test of block quoted text.
+It is supposed to align right and act like a margin note.</span>

 <p>I know this because I was able to download <a href="https://www.projectcomport.org/" target="_blank">Indianapolis Police civilian complaint data from Project Comport</a>, brought to us by <a href="https://www.codeforamerica.org/governments/indianapolis/" target="_blank">Code for America's Team Indy</a>, and the <a href="http://www.indy.gov/eGov/City/DPS/IMPD/Pages/home.aspx" target="_blank">Indianapolis Metropolitan Police Department</a>.
 Comport is a tool for law enforcement agencies to open their data and be accountable to their citizens.</p>